 In addition to the First Amendment to the U.S. Constitution, states can provide additional free speech protection to their own citizens by enacting state laws or regulations.
-The Arkansas Student Publications Act is such a law and provides student journalists attending Arkansas public high schools with added protection against administrative censorship.
+The Arkansas Student Publications Act is such a law and provides student journalists attending Arkansas public high schools and colleges with added protection against administrative censorship.

 Arkansas Student Publications Act

 A.C.A. § 6-18-1201-1204

 Section 1.
 Title.
 This act shall be known and cited as the “Arkansas Student Publications Act.”